pstone22/ethnicity/README.md

 - Exported codelist in Stata format and CSV format for easy sharing
 </details>

-- Expand the collapsed section above to see how we created our ethnicity codelist
 - **Alternatively download the final codelist including codes, terms, ethnicity category, and source of each code from [here](stata/ethnicity.csv).**
 - It uses the [2001 Census ethnic groupings](https://www.ethnicity-facts-figures.service.gov.uk/style-guide/ethnic-groups/#2001-census):
   - 5-category ethnicity (eth5) labelled as: